-As a general rule, no. This is one of the key changes of the Act.
-However, there is one exception and one exemption to this rule.
+As a general rule, no. However, there is one exception and one exemption to this rule.

 The exception concerns decisions that impose structural measures, in which case the effects of these decisions will be automatically suspended once the appeal is lodged.